-This is where 99% of SaaS startups fail.
-Your brilliant Next.js app and Python workers mean nothing if you can't pass the procurement checklist.
-Your real moat is data residency in an AWS Mumbai VPC, seamless IAM integration, and an architecture that respects India's consent laws.
+This is where I see 99% of technically brilliant SaaS startups stumble.
+Your elegant Next.js frontend, your optimized Python workers, your cutting-edge LLM integrations – they mean nothing if you can't pass the rigorous enterprise procurement checklist.
+Your true moat isn't just your code; it's your commitment to data residency within an AWS Mumbai VPC, your seamless IAM integration with existing enterprise systems, and an architecture that meticulously respects India's evolving data privacy and consent laws.
+Think about certifications like ISO 27001 or SOC 2 – these are table stakes, not optional extras, for gaining the trust of large Indian enterprises.

-A 3-Step Outbound Play for the New Reality
+My 3-Step Playbook for Outbound Sales in the New Reality

 1. Re-tool Your Messaging from "Features" to "Finance"